Open Educational Resources

 Travis Thurston

-Travis Thurston is the Director of Teaching Excellence in the Office of the Provost and Chief Academic Officer at Utah State University.
+Dr. Thurston is the Executive Director of the Center for Empowering Teaching Excellence at Utah State University.
 He earned his Master of Educational Technology degree from Boise State University, and earned his P.hD. in Curriculum and Instruction with emphasis on Instructional Leadership from Utah State University.
 His teaching and scholarship focus on digital-age teaching and instructional design, creating autonomy-supportive learning environments, and student-centered engagement strategies.
 Dr. Thurston has published interdisciplinary studies on the scholarship on teaching and learning, and is the lead editor of Resilient Pedagogy: Practical Teaching Strategies to Overcome Distance, Disruption, and Distraction.

 About Empower Teaching Open-Access Series